uio-bmi/immuneML/docs/source/tutorials/how_to_import_the_data_to_immuneML.rst

 Specifying params for repertoire dataset import
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-By default, it is assumed that a RepertoireDataset should be imported.
+By default, it is assumed that a repertoire dataset should be imported.
 In this case, the path to the :code:`metadata_file` must be specified.
 The metadata file is a .csv file which contains one repertoire (filename) per row, and the metadata labels for that repertoire.
-These metadata labels can be used to train classifiers for.
+These metadata labels can be used as a prediction target when training ML models.
 For more details on structuring the metadata file, see :ref:`What should the metadata file look like?`.
-Note that only the Repertoire files that are present in the metadata file will be imported.
+Note that only the repertoire files that are present in the metadata file will be imported.

 Other parameters that are specific to the format may be specified under :code:`params` as well, and are explained in more detail for each format under :ref:`Datasets`.

-A complete specification for importing a RepertoireDataset from AIRR format with default parameters may look like this:
+A complete specification for importing a repertoire dataset from AIRR format with default parameters may look like this:

 .. indent with spaces
 .. code-block:: yaml